RakhithJK/ThioJoe-Auto-Synced-Translated-Dubs-wiki/Home.md

 ### Planned Features
-* Option to insert additional pauses between audio clips (Useful for subtitle files that do not have any time gaps between lines)
+* Option to use additional pauses between audio clips (Useful for subtitle files that do not have any time gaps between lines)
 * Support for Azure TTS